SDEs with no strong solution arising from a problem of stochastic control: Introduction

 Throughout the paper, all filtrations are assumed to satisfy the usual conditions, and the following notation will be used.
-For a stochastic process $X$, its natural filtration augmented to satisfy the usual conditions will be denoted by $\FF^X = (\mathcal{F}^X_t)_t$.
-The quadratic variation of a process $X$ will be denoted $\langle X \rangle$.
+For a stochastic process $X$, its natural filtration augmented to satisfy the usual conditions is denoted $\FF^X = (\mathcal{F}^X_t)_t$.
+The quadratic variation of a process $X$ is denoted $\langle X \rangle$.
 The sigma-algebra generated by a random variable $\xi$ is denoted $\sigma(\xi)$.